top of page

 Funding

-The Polverino Laboratory is funded by the Baylor College of Medicine, Pulmonary Division seed funds, and NIH/NHLBI RO1-HL149744, VICTORY Houston donations, Boehringer Ingelheim unrestricted funds, and Lester and Sue Smith endowment funds.
+The Polverino Laboratory is funded by the Baylor College of Medicine, Pulmonary Division seed funds, NIH/NHLBI RO1-HL149744, T32HL170991, R01HL171622, VICTORY Houston donations, Alpha 1 Foundation, Flight Attendants Medical Research Institute (FAMRI), Boehringer Ingelheim unrestricted funds, Sanofi Regeneron Pathway Award, and Lester and Sue Smith endowment funds.

 bottom of page